 On November 13, 2020, the Corporation closed a bought deal public offering (the "NeuPath 2020 Offering") of 13,340,000 units of the Corporation (the "NeuPath 2020 Units") for aggregate gross proceeds of \$12,006,000, before deducting underwriting commissions and other offering expenses.
 The NeuPath 2020 Units were issued at a price of \$0.90 per NeuPath 2020 Unit.
 Each NeuPath 2020 Unit comprised of one Common Share and one-half of one Common Share purchase warrant (each whole Common Share purchase warrant, a "NeuPath 2020 Warrant").
 Each NeuPath 2020 Warrant entitles the holder thereof to acquire a Common Share at an exercise price of \$1.25 per Common Share until November 13, 2022.
 In the event that the volume weighted average trading price of the Common Shares for any twenty (20) consecutive trading days on the TSXV exceeds \$1.75, the Corporation shall have the right to accelerate the expiry date of the NeuPath 2020 Warrants upon providing no less than 15 trading days' written notice to the holders of the NeuPath 2020 Warrants and issuing a news release announcing the acceleration, pursuant to the terms of a warrant indenture dated November 13, 2020 between the Corporation and TSX Trust Company (the "NeuPath 2020 Warrant Indenture").
 The Corporation also issued 800,400 broker warrants of the Corporation (the "NeuPath 2020 Broker Warrants") to the underwriters of the NeuPath 2020 Offering.
-Each NeuPath 2020 Broker Warrants") to the underwriters of the NeuPath 2020 Offering.
 Each NeuPath 2020 Broker Warrant entitles the holder thereof to acquire one Common Share at an exercise price of \$0.90 per Common Share until November 13, 2022.
+The NeuPath 2020 Warrants and the NeuPath 2020 Broker Warrants expired on November 13, 2022, unexercised.